(Click here for bottom)

 A&E

 Early in the Twenty-First Century (we're talkin' programming for the ages, right?)
-A&E realized that (1) old people die, and (2) dead people do not participate in Nielsen sweeps (unless Nielsen subcontracts to the public servants of King County, Washington).
+A&E realized that (1) old people die, and (2) dead people do not participate in Nielsen sweeps (unless Nielsen subcontracts to ACORN or the Islamic Republic).
 So they decided to stave off destiny by going for younger viewers.
 They did this by going the crime-drama equivalent of ``reality'' programming: they replaced mystery programs with true-crime shows.
 And they dumped the good movies too.
 See the PBS entry for related thoughts on age and TV-watching.

 AE